 - Try to put distance between them and their driver, pushing blame off of them

-By claiming that their driver was an independent contractor and not a regular employee, the company can claim that they don’t have any duty to take responsibility for his actions.
-However, while there are drivers out there acting as independent contractors, the vast majority of them are labeled improperly.
-A lot of employers choose to call their workers “independent contractors” because it allows them to save money on workers’ compensation and tax payments, but in reality, they’re treated as any other realgar employee is, in the eyes of the law.
-We have a process we’ve been using for years by which we investigate a company’s relationship with their worker and determine whether or not they’re an actual independent contractor, or just a regular employee.
-Most of the time, the worker is considered an employee, not an independent contractor.
+By claiming that their driver was an independent contractor and not a regular employee, the company can claim that they don't have any duty to take responsibility for his actions.
+However, while there are drivers out there acting as independent contractors, the vast majority of them are improperly classified.
+A lot of employers choose to call their workers "independent contractors" because it allows them to save money on workers' compensation and tax payments, but in the eyes of the law, they're treated as any other real employee is.
+We have a process we've been using for years by which we investigate a company's relationship with their worker and determine whether or not they're an actual independent contractor, or just a regular employee.
+Most of the time that investigation reveals that the worker should be considered an employee, not an independent contractor.

-Putting distance between themselves and their driver is another defense tactic used by companies who don’t want to take responsibility for negligent behavior.
-Often times, companies will argue that their driver was out of the course and scope of their duties when the accident in question happened, making it the driver’s fault, not theirs.
-They’ll come up with all kinds of arguments, like saying their driver wasn’t supposed to be behind the wheel, or saying that they gave him safety training whey they actually didn’t.
-These are all just convenient ways to blame the accident elsewhere while making the company look good.
+Putting distance between themselves and their driver is another defense tactic used by companies who don't want to take responsibility for negligent behavior.
+Often times, companies will argue that their driver was not acting within the course and scope of their employment when the accident in question happened, making it the driver's fault, not theirs.
+They'll come up with all kinds of arguments, like saying their driver wasn't supposed to be behind the wheel when the crash happened, or saying that they gave him safety training whey they actually didn't.
+These are all just convenient ways to push blame for the accident elsewhere.

 At the end of the day, it's expensive to have employees who cause accidents that injure and kill people, and these companies are out to protect their bottom line and their way of business.
 Unfortunately for them, we're here to make them do the right thing.